Autodiscovery/Cerebro-Control/README.md

-# CerebroControl - H1 Humanoid VR teleoperation while walking.
+# Cerebro-Control - H1 Humanoid VR teleoperation while walking.
 This code, developed by Autodiscovery, enables teleoperation of the Unitree H1 humanoid using a VR headset.
 It facilitates upper-body control by replicating human hand and finger movements in VR while maintaining locomotion through joystick-based reinforcement learning (RL).
 The implementation builds upon [avp_teleoperate](https://github.com/unitreerobotics/avp_teleoperate/tree/h1) by [Unitree Robotics](https://github.com/unitreerobotics) and [OpenTelevision](https://github.com/OpenTeleVision/TeleVision).

+Watch our demo video on [LinkedIn](https://www.linkedin.com/posts/autodiscovery-robots_autodiscovery-robots-physicalintelligence-activity-7302486572199792640-PObD?utm_source=share&utm_medium=member_desktop&rcm=ACoAACBfWI0BowobH5dHrmolOK-csmED6Q8A0Ss)

-This repository is designed to work with the stock Unitree H1 and is compatible with add-ons such as the Inspire Robot Dextrous Hands, as well as upgrades like the Head360 and Hand16.
+This repository is designed to work with the stock Unitree H1 and is compatible with add-ons such as the Inspire Robot Dextrous Hands, as well as upgrades like the [Head360](https://autodiscovery.co.uk/equipment/head360.html) and [Hand16](https://autodiscovery.co.uk/equipment/hand16.html).
 For more information on the mentioned upgrades, please contact info@autodiscovery.co.uk or visit [Autodiscovery UK](https://autodiscovery.co.uk).

-A key innovation of our approach is the enablement of teleoperation in sports mode, a feature previously deemed impossible.
-Traditionally, Unitree's teleoperation required the robot to remain in developer mode, which restricted locomotion.
-Our implementation eliminates this limitation, enabling full-body teleoperation with active movement.
+A key innovation of our approach is the enablement of teleoperation in sports mode, this approach enables the user to teleoperate the upper body while leaving the robot in sports mode making use of the RL model for locomotion and stability using the joystick controller.
 To highlight the differences and key advantages of our solution, we have compared our code with similar works, such as Unitree's avp_teleoperate, OpenTelevision, and [Human2Humanoid](https://github.com/LeCAR-Lab/human2humanoid), in the comparison table below:

 <table class="tg"><thead>
   <tr>